 - “‘The Heritage of Symbolism’: Henry Green, Maurice Bowra, and English Modernism in the 1920s”, Modern Language Notes 124/5 (2009), 1188-1210

 - “‘Stand Still, True Poet That You Are!’
 Remembering the Brownings, Imagining Memorabilia”, ZAA 57/2 (2009), 125-38

 - "Versions of Working-Class Idleness: Non-Productivity and the Critique of Victorian Workaholism".
 Leisure, Idleness and Indolence in British Literature.
 Ed.
 Monika Fludernik and Miriam Nandi.
-Forthcoming.
+Basingstoke: Palgrave-Macmillan, 2014.

 - "'A Foot in Mortmere': Christopher Isherwood and Edward Upward".
 Our Kind: Christopher Isherwood for the Twenty-First Century.
 Ed.
 Jim Berg and Christopher Freeman.
-Minneapolis: U of Minnesota P, forthcoming.
+Minneapolis: U of Minnesota P, 2014.